-Between the years 1971 to 1990 Dinah was a professional opera and concert singer both in the UK and Europe and the USA .
-She broadcast extensively on BBC Radio 3 and in Europe and has recorded for the EMI and Erato labels.
-She was a prizewinner at the international competition at ‘s-Hertogenbosch, Holland.
+Dinah Harris studied at the Royal College of Music and with Isobel Baillie and Rita Streich.
+From 1971 to 1990 Dinah was a principal soloist in the UK, Europe and the USA .
+She broadcast extensively on BBC Radio 3 and in Europe and recorded for EMI and Erato.
+She was a prizewinner at the ‘s-Hertogenbosch competition.

-Many of the pupils she has taught over the years are now well known names in the world of opera and recitals and several have been prizewinners in both national and international competitions.
+Since 1990 she has been a singing teacher and voice coach.
+From 1990 until 2010 she was the singing advisor in the Voice Clinic Team at Lewisham University Hospital and since 2012 has been a senior professor in the Vocal Faculty at the Royal College of Music.
+Many of the singers she has taught are now well known names in the world of opera and recitals and several have been prizewinners in national and international competitions.

 She has been on the faculties of several international voice conferences.
 She is a co-author of the Voice Clinic Handbook.
 She was on the Council of the British Voice Association and a member of their Education Working Party.